-- Pictures – in our early intervention group therapy classes, we use pictures during snack so that our children can request and pictures to help transition between rooms/activities (i.e. a picture of the gym to indicate gross motor playtime)
+- Pictures – in our early intervention group therapy classes, we use pictures during snack so that our children can request photos to help transition between rooms/activities (i.e. an image of the gym to indicate gross motor playtime)

 Minimize pressure to speak

 Imitate the child